 How to Dispute Credit Card Charges at a U.S. Online Casino

-If you admit to them that they were for gambling they will usually place tons of restrictions on your account and you’ll have to phone into them to approve each and every purchase going forward.
-They could also just close your account and tell you that they don’t want your business anymore since what you did is against their terms and conditions (and you can kiss any loyalty points that you accumulated up to that point goodbye).
+If you admit to them that they were for gambling they will usually place tons of restrictions on the account and you’ll have to phone into them to approve each and every purchase going forward.
+They could also just close your account and tell you they don’t want your business anymore since what you did is against their terms and conditions (and you can kiss any loyalty points that you accumulated up to that point goodbye).

 What Happens When You Chargeback Gambling Deposits

 It’s important to remember that the UIGEA made it illegal for companies to process funds to online casinos but it did not make it illegal for U.S. residents to play at them.
 Therefore, in extreme situations they could escalate the matter to involve your local police, so you’d better be ready for that possibility if you choose to proceed.

 Also, you might want to proactively change your cell phone number because if the operator feels that they’re in the right, they’ll simply sell the debt to a collection agency who will then stop at nothing to recover the balance owed.
 We’ve heard from a few readers that these debt collectors are relentless and can even call other people in your family to try to reach you, if they can find their phone numbers.
 The whole thing gets really ugly very quickly.